Pause or cancel peptide therapy

 1

-Name the action: cancel membership, pause billing, delay a refill, hold treatment, switch clinics, or stop medication entirely.
+Name the action: cancel membership, pause billing, delay a refill, hold treatment, switch clinics, transfer records, or stop medication entirely.

 2